MarkCondello/dev-notes/WP/Guttenburg/index.md

 ```

 ## Issue with changing source code
 As soon save method is changed, WP no longer knows how to generate the content that is being requested.
-The block becomes unresponsive and WP displays an error.
+The block becomes unresponsive and WP displays an error: `This block contains unexpected or invalid content.`
 In order to work around this, we can use a `deprecated` array to retain the pasr version of the save method and any associated attributes, so the block can still be rendered.
 ```
   save(props){